ElliptiGO Outdoor Elliptical Bikes Review 2019

 - 11 Shimano gears

-Being the original hybrid between a crosstrainer and an outdoor bike, ElliptiGO have established themselves as the market leader.
+Being the original hybrid between a crosstrainer and an outdoor bike, ElliptiGO has established themselves as the market leader.
 Their range of four trainers, however, is on the high end of market price wise.
 In this section, we present an alternative that provides many of the benefits of the ElliptiGO range at a reduced price.

 The Zike Saber Hybrid Bike is the best priced elliptical cycle we’ve found on the market.
-Unlike most, this stepper bike allows you to roll backwards, which is a huge convenience factor.
+Unlike most, this stepper bike allows you to roll backward, which is a huge convenience factor.
 Rather than a serious training or competition bike, the Saber is more a fun recreational bicycle.
 However, it can certainly provide you with a good cardio workout.